 22. Student Success Center - A goal on the AVC Title V Solo Grant approved by the U.S. Department of Education is to develop and establish a Success Center to assess and place students, improve student success, develop articulation with college-level coursework and build competencies in basic skills.
-Further defined/described, the goal is to establish a faculty-driven and student-focused Success Center that will provide fully integrated academic and other support services to students.
+Further defined/described, the goal is to establish a faculty-driven and student-focused Success Center that will provide fully integrated academic and other support services to students and faculty to further improve outcomes and success for the most under-prepared students.
 Since fall 2011, English, reading and math faculty, as well as the AVC Basic Skills Committee, have started the dialogue and started collaborating in developing the initial design(s) for a faculty-driven and student success-focused AVC Student Success Center.